 Wellington City’s first electric scooter share scheme is being run as an 18-month trial, with an evaluation after six months.
 There will be 800 e-scooters available for hire around the central city and suburbs.

-Local start-up Flamingo and JUMP, which is owned and operated by Uber, have both been granted trading in public places licences until the end of 2020.
+Local start-up Flamingo and JUMP, which is owned and operated by Lime, have both been granted trading in public places licences until the end of 2020.
 Each will provide 400 scooters.

 The main criteria for selecting these operators were safety, their willingness to work with the Council on rider education, and their ability to deliver their operation at the required level.